 Here are a few side effects of overeating ice cream in pregnancy.

-It is essential to know what is safe for your health and which ice cream can be safely consumed to avoid these infections.
+It is essential to know what is safe for your health and which ice cream can be safely consumed to avoid these infections and complications.

 What Is The Best Ice Cream To Eat In Pregnancy?